 Title II of the MPRSA authorizes marine research.

 The Marine Protection, Research and Sanctuaries Act (PDF) (23 pp, 232 K, About PDF)

 Under the MPRSA, EPA is responsible for establishing criteria for reviewing and evaluating permit applications.
 EPA is responsible for issuing ocean dumping permits for materials other than dredged material.
 In the case of dredged material, the U.S. Army Corps of Engineers (USACE) is responsible for issuing ocean dumping permits, using EPA’s environmental criteria.
 Permits for ocean dumping of dredged material are subject to EPA review and written concurrence.
 EPA is also responsible for designating and managing ocean disposal sites for all types of materials.

 EPA and USACE together develop site management and monitoring plans (SMMPs) for each designated ocean dredged material disposal site.
 EPA’s Ocean Dumping Management Program, often in coordination with USACE, conducts oceanographic surveys at these ocean disposal sites to evaluate environmental conditions at the site and to determine what management actions may be needed.

 EPA’s ocean dumping regulations are published at 40 Code of Federal Regulations (CFR) 220-229 Exit, and include the criteria and procedures for ocean dumping permits and for the designation and management of ocean disposal sites under the MPRSA.
 In addition, USACE has published regulations under various provisions of 33 CFR 320, 322, 324, 325, 329, 331, and 335-337.

 Unregulated disposal of wastes and other materials into the ocean degrades marine and natural resources and poses human health risks.
-For over 45 years, EPA’s Ocean Dumping Management Program has stopped many harmful materials from being ocean dumped, worked to limit ocean dumping generally, and worked to prevent adverse impacts to human health, the marine environment, and other legitimate uses of the ocean (e.g., navigation, fishing) from pollution caused by ocean dumping.
+For almost 50 years, EPA’s Ocean Dumping Management Program has stopped many harmful materials from being ocean dumped, worked to limit ocean dumping generally, and worked to prevent adverse impacts to human health, the marine environment, and other legitimate uses of the ocean (e.g., navigation, fishing) from pollution caused by ocean dumping.
 Learn more about how EPA protects the oceans from dumping in the United States on the Protecting Our Oceans from Pollution Web page.

 Four federal agencies have responsibilities under the MPRSA: EPA, USACE, the National Oceanic and Atmospheric Administration (NOAA) and the U.S. Coast Guard (USCG).